levenlabs/swazzal/README.md

 Swazzal is a small library for identifying elements on the DOM using identifiers.
 A collection of identifiers is called a rule.

+## Importing ##

+If you need ES5 compatibility then you want to import `swazzal/lib/browsers.js` otherwise you can just import `swazzal`.

 ## Supported Identifers ##

 * `tag`: matches the tagName of the element